 Be sure to store the jar in a cool, dark place for 2-3 months, but remember to take it out at least once a week to give it a good shake, then store it back.
 You may also want to wrap the jar in a black cloth, so light doesn’t penetrate whenever you’re taking it out for a good shake.

 Eliminating vanilla extract from your diet is a lot harder than you think.
 It’s one of the essential flavors used in baking and is still widely used these days, so trying to find products that don’t contain this ingredient can be very frustrating, though not necessarily unproductive.
-As a flavor enhancer, vanilla extract helps to highlight the other flavors in pastries and other desserts.
+As a flavor enhancer, the vanilla extract helps to highlight the other flavors in pastries and other desserts.
 Food labels will indicate whether the vanilla extract used is pure or not.

 We hope you have learned some good things from this article.
 Don’t forget to share if you’ve enjoyed it.
 Thanks for reading!